"Cuba is like going to a whole other planet."

 Cuba is a country where the clock has stood still for well over fifty years.

 In the countryside, many farmers used horses or donkeys to pull wagons as they went into town to run errands or to sell a few goods.

 As we made our way into the city, little fruit stands appeared along the road where a few meager bananas or other fruit were offered for sale by individuals.

 Chickens had the run of small yards and of the canteen where we stopped half way between Varadero and Havana.
 Animals tied in the fields looked like they were close to starvation.

-Supermarket shelves were disappointingly bare or poorly stocked and we were told that the black market continues to thrive.
+Supermarket shelves in the city were bare or poorly stocked and we were told that the black market continues to thrive.

-We met other tourists from Florida who told us that they visit their Cuban relatives every six months or so to bring them toothpaste, medicine, and other provisions.
+Tourists from Florida told us that they visit their Cuban relatives every six months or so to bring them toothpaste, medicine, and other vital essentials.

 Not much has changed since 1979 when we first came to Cuba, and then again, since our second visit in 2004.

 Below is the canteen in the countryside (our driver took us on country roads rather than on the major highway) where we stopped on the way to Havana.
 Locals came by for a few minutes, had a drink, and then left.